This page explains how to run a pipeline on Google Cloud using Nextflow.

 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, either delete the project that contains the resources, or keep the project and delete the individual resources.

-After you've finished the Running the GATK Best Practices Pipeline tutorial, you can clean up the resources that you created on Google Cloud so they won't take up quota and you won't be billed for them in the future.
+After you finish the tutorial, you can clean up the resources that you created so that they stop using quota and incurring charges.
 The following sections describe how to delete or turn off these resources.

 When you run the pipeline, it stores intermediate files in